-The Corporate Christmas Party season is almost upon us!
-To gear ourselves up for another season of sleepless nights, we at the Romanian hub scoured the office for the most dedicated party animals among us – and we found them.
-Hiding amongst our ranks are Managers, DTP Artists, IT Engineers and others who are working by day, and DJing by night.
-We asked them to tell us a few things about themselves, and their passion for parties, music, and party music.
+Hiding amongst our ranks are Managers, DTP Artists, IT Engineers and others that work by day, DJ by night.
+We asked them to tell us a few things about themselves and their passion for parties, music, and party music.

 “With both of my parents being musicians I grew up surrounded by it, and as a kid I played several instruments and learned to dance salsa, flamenco, rock & roll and tap dance.
 I started DJing around the age of 15 during my visits to Nicaragua, where part of my family lives.
 They own a restaurant and a club, which meant that besides dancing ‘til dawn at the weekends, I also learned the ropes of DJing.

 “With the experience of ‘tropical’ music that I gained in Nicaragua – heady mixtures of reggae, dancehall, soca, salsa, among others – I continued spinning in The Netherlands.
 There, I discovered an underground scene in Amsterdam where they play everything jazzy, funky and soulful, and I completely lost my heart.

 “My music collection expanded and nowadays I like to mix everything that has a good beat; from Cuban salsa to soulful house and from old school funk to traditional folk.
 There are no rules when it comes to DJing!”